 Admission to the diagnostic medical sonography program is competitive, and one class is accepted for fall entry.
 Preference is given to individuals who demonstrate academic strength in the prerequisite coursework.
-Prerequisite courses are available at Kettering College prior to applying for the diagnostic medical sonography program.
+Prerequisite courses are available at Kettering College.
+Students who complete prerequisite classes at Kettering College are given points toward admission.
 Transfer students are encouraged to contact the admissions office for advising on prerequisite course equivalency.

-College admission: Applicants must meet all Kettering College admission requirements.

-GPA: Applicants must present transcripts reflecting a GPA of 2.8 or above (on a 4.0 scale) for all prerequisite courses and an overall GPA for BIOL 119, BIOL 129, and PHYS 131 of 2.8 or above.
+College admission: Applicants must meet all Kettering College admission requirements.GPA: Applicants must present transcripts reflecting a GPA of 2.8 or above (on a 4.0 scale) for all prerequisite courses and an overall GPA for BIOL 119, BIOL 129, and PHYS 131 of 2.8 or above.